lordnull/dice.js/README.md

 Contributing
 ============

 Fork and make a pull request with relavent tests.
-Opening Issues is also welcome.
+Opening issues is also welcome.